1979 oil crisis

-The 1979 oil crisis, also known as the 1979 Oil Shock or Second Oil Crisis, was an energy crisis caused by a drop in oil production in the wake of the Iranian Revolution.
+The 1979 oil crisis, sometimes referred to as the second oil crisis (in reference to the 1973 oil crisis), refers to the drop in oil production in the aftermath of the Iranian Revolution led to an energy crisis in 1979.
 Although the global oil supply only decreased by approximately four percent, the oil markets' reaction raised the price of crude oil drastically over the next 12 months, more than doubling it to 39.50 $/oilbbl.
-The sudden increase in price was connected with fuel shortages and long lines at gas stations similar to the 1973 oil crisis.
+The sudden increase in price was connected with fuel shortages similar to the 1973 oil crisis.

 In 1980, following the onset of the Iran–Iraq War, oil production in Iran fell drastically.
 Iraq's oil production also dropped significantly, triggering economic recessions worldwide.
 Oil prices did not return to pre-crisis levels until the mid-1980s.

 Oil prices after 1980 began a steady decline over the next 20 years, except for a brief uptick during the Gulf War, which then reached a 60% fall-off in the 1990s.
 Mexico, Nigeria, and Venezuela's major oil exporters expanded their production during this time.
 The Soviet Union became the largest oil producer in the world, and oil from the North Sea and Alaska flooded the market.